hypernyan/eth_vlg/README.md

 ████████╗    ██║    ██║   ██║ ████████╗ ╚████╔╝  ████████╗ ╚██████╔╝
 ╚═══════╝    ╚═╝    ╚═╝   ╚═╝ ╚═══════╝  ╚═══╝   ╚═══════╝   ╚════╝
 ```
-Ethernet HDL project.
 ## Description
-This project's goal is to create a silicon independent TCP/IP implementation.
+This project's goal is to create a SystemVerilog silicon independent TCP/IP implementation.
 ## Features
 - Functional TCP/IP stack capable of listening and connecting;
 - SACK-capable (tx and rx);